 Project Finance Module (Intermediate) Practice Exam

-The National Institute of Securities Markets (NISM) offers the Project Finance Module (Intermediate) Exam to assess your in-depth understanding of project financing concepts and practices.
+The Project Finance Module (Intermediate) Exam assesses your in-depth understanding of project financing concepts and practices.
 Earning this certification demonstrates your ability to analyze, evaluate, and participate in project financing transactions, particularly relevant for individuals seeking careers in infrastructure development and corporate finance.

 Who Should Take This Exam?